May 132019

 • If the charges are opposite (+ and -), F will be negative, indicating attraction.

-• If the charges are the same (+ and + or – and -), F will be positive, indicating repulsion.
+• If the charges are equal (+ and + or – and -), F will be positive, indicating repulsion.

 Coulomb´s Law with different charges